-Department of Anthropology
+Department of Anthropology College of Humanities and Social Sciences

 ANTH 514/ Native Americans 3 cr.

 Survey of culture history and culture area characteristics of the Indians of North America.
 Detailed study of representative groups related to historical, functional, and ecological concepts.